-Address: Student Services Department 7227 Land O'Lakes Blvd.

-Land O'Lakes, FL 34638
+Address: 2940 Sunlake Blvd Land O Lakes, FL 34638

-Phone: 813-794-2000
+Phone: 813-428-7444

-At each school, the compliance officer for that institution is the principal thereof.
+The compliance officer is the principal.
 The principal may designate other persons to act in this capacity on his behalf as the demands of the institution dictate.
-Nevertheless, all written grievances may be properly directed to the principal of the institution alleged to be in violation of Title IX of the Florida Education Equity Act.
+Nevertheless, all written grievances may be properly directed to the principal of the institution alleged tobe in violation of Title IX of the Florida Education Equity Act.

 All written complaints alleging violations of Title IX of the Florida Education Equity Act, regardless of resolution at the individual school level, shall be forwarded to the compliance officer.
-The Board's compliance officer, or his designee shall maintain all such written complaints, as well as the written response/resolution to such complaints.
+The school's compliance officer, or his designee shall maintain all such written complaints, as well as the written response/resolution to such complaints.
 These documents are public records and shall be available for inspection and copying through proper public records request by any person or organization, subject to reasonable fee.